mvolkmann/blog/src/sample.md

 ## Reviewer Notes

-- My plan for the first chapter is quickly motivate the need for htmx and show a couple of examples.
+- My plan for the first chapter is quickly motivate the need for htmx and show an example.
   The first chapter will purposely avoid getting bogged down in terminology and theory.
-- My plan for the second chapter is to cover terminology and the history of htmx in more detail.
+- My plan for the second chapter is to cover terminology and the history of htmx.
   This will include describing the meaning of hypermedia, REST, and HATEOAS.

 ## Introduction